SvenErikLarsen/AHK-Telegram-Translation/README.md

 CTRL+SHIFT+C => Quick search all apps strings for current selection
 >-copies your current text selection
--opens a new tab and qucikly searches for the string in the translation platform
+-opens the search result in your default browser
+<b> (Remember to change /nb/ in the script URL to your preferred language code)</b>

 CTRL+SHIFT+X => Wraps the selected phrase with [PHRASE]() to quickly make it into a link